BICENTENNIAL TRIBUTE

 Cap: This, my Lord, is your master suite

 B: Did they?
-Jesus, How you squeeze us!
+Jesus, how you squeeze us!
 Would to God they did so still, then I’d ‘scape the heat and racket of your good ship, this Lisbon Packet (hurls fedora and cane onto his hammock) - Fletcher!
 Murray!
-Bob! where the hell are you?
-Stretch’d along the deck like logs - I don’t doubt
+Bob! where the hell are you? - stretch’d along the deck like logs - I don’t doubt - slumbr’ing like hogs

-B(to M): Murray stop frightening the stripling! your soul will not be damned, but we may have to re-think the Eastern leg of our holiday vis-à-vis yourself Bob
+B: Murray, stop frightening the stripling! - your soul will not be damned, but we may have to re-think the Eastern leg of our holiday vis-à-vis yourself, Bob

-H: Zounds! my liver’s coming up; I shall not survive the racket of this brutal Lisbon Packet
+H: Look here, I’ve already written a stanza on Braganza - help! (looks for bucket) - zounds! - my liver’s coming up - I shall not survive the racket of this brutal Lisbon Packet

 H succeeds in making the entire party vomit - except B as he has a special relationship with things aquatic